bcm-uga/SSMPG2022/Program tutorials/README.md

 * Tutorial RDA
   - R code to identify loci under selection using multiple RDA axes (RDAdapt) can be found here: https://github.com/Capblancq/RDA-genome-scan
   - A tutorial on how using RDA to identify loci under selection on each RDA axis independantly can be found here: https://popgen.nescent.org/2018-03-27_RDA_GEA.html
-  - A tutorial on how using RDA for various landscape genomics applications, including estimating a RDA-based genomic offset, can be found here: https://github.com/Capblancq/RDA-landscape-genomics
+  - A tutorial on how using RDA for various landscape genomics applications, including estimating genomic offset, can be found here: https://github.com/Capblancq/RDA-landscape-genomics

 * Tutorial Gradient Forest